-This workshop will empower participants to build a consistent, effective library Twitter presence that creates value for library users and promotes the library, its resources, and its services.
-Twitter is a powerful tool that allows you to build community and reach out to people in real-time.
-Libraries can leverage Twitter to market themselves, gain a better understanding of their users, and provide service and support.
+This workshop will empower you to build a consistent, effective library Twitter presence that creates value for your library users and promotes the library, its resources and its services.
+Twitter is a powerful tool that allows you to build community and reach out to people in real time.
+You can leverage Twitter to market your library, gain a better understanding of your users and provide service and support.

-After the workshop participants will be able to
+After the workshop, you will be able to:

-- Craft tweets that both market the library and create value for your audience
+- craft tweets that both market your library and create value for your audience;

 - use Twitter metric tools to measure and improve effectiveness.